Test Endpoint Options

 /test?response_size_bytes=1024

-Parameters are optional and can be combined, e.g. /test?random_delay_ms=250&response_size_bytes=4096.
+Parameters are optional and can be combined, e.g. /test?baseline_delay_ms=250&random_delay_ms=250&response_size_bytes=4096.
 When no parameters are supplied, the endpoint replies immediately with OK.
+Rate limiting is enforced per IP (~200 req/s over a 5-second window); requests that are rejected short-circuit before any delays run.
+Add disable_rate_limit=true if you need to bypass the limiter for a specific test run.

 Usage Patterns